twoXes/awesome-structural-bioinformatics/README.md

 Allowing gaps and insertions at any position and of any length leads to a combinatorial explosion of possibilities.
 The calculation can be made tractable by restricting the search space and forbidding gaps except in recognised loops in template structures.

 There is a score function and a fast method for producing the best possible sequence to structure alignments and thus the best models possible.
-Unfortunately, the problem is still not solved
+Unfortunately, the problem is still not solved,

+Scoring Functions in MD can be categorized into:
+* **knowledge based** - stastical potentials, frequency of interaction occurance, Boltzmann distribution, dataset dependent
+* **force-field based** - energy functions via molecular mechanics, coulombic interactions, van der Waals interactions (Lennard-Jones potential)
+      * CHARMM (chemistry at Harvard macromolecular mechanics)
+      * AMBER (assisted model building and energy refinement)
+* **empirical** - binding free energy calculated as the weighted sum of unccorrelated terms,(example - hydrogen bonds, hydrophobicity), Regression analysis find the best weights for each term
+      * HYDE (part of BioSolveIT tools)
+      * ChemScore
+      * SCORE
+* **consensus** - combines scoring functions types into ensemble

+      * X-CSCORE
+      * MultiScore

 ## Protein Data Sources